Quado2/graphql-rules/rules.md

 13. Prefix mutation names with the object they are mutating for easy alphabetical grouping

 14. Structure mutations input to reduce duplication even if this requires relaxing requiredness constraints on certain fields
+15. Mutations should provide a user/business level error via a userErrors field on the mutation payload